vezzolter/DSA/DataStructures/String/String.md

 # &#128161; Overview
 **String** refers to both an abstract data structure and a concrete container, embodying a sequence of characters designed for storing and manipulating text or symbolic data.
-This dual nature arises from its ability to represent a conceptual guarantee of functionality while being implemented in diverse ways.
 The term _«string»_ comes from its resemblance to a string of characters, much like beads strung together on a physical string.
 Knowledge and understanding of it lay a solid foundation in designing data structures and optimizing their application.
 <p align="center"><img src="./Images/String.png"/></p>

 ## Essential Terminology
-Currently in Progress...
+- **Abstract Data Structure** — is a theoretical model that defines a set of operations and guarantees for organizing and manipulating data, independent of memory organization or specific implementation details.
+  - **Data Structure** — is a theoretical model of data organization in memory, used to design containers in an efficient or specific ways.
+  - **Container** — is a concrete implementation, used to manage actual data through specific operations.
+Containers are primarily defined by the operations and guarantees they provide, which can originate from the data structure itself or from an abstract data structure.
+As long as those guarantees are fulfilled, the underlying model can be modified or replaced.
+- **String** — refers to both an abstract data structure and a concrete container, embodying a sequence of characters designed for storing and manipulating text or symbolic data.
+This dual nature arises from its ability to represent a conceptual guarantee of functionality while being implemented in diverse ways.
+  - **Character** — the smallest unit of a string, representing a single symbol or letter.
+  - **Null-Terminator** — is a special character «`\0`» used in C-style strings to indicate the end of the string for functions.
+String containers don't require it because they keep track of the string's length internally; however, it can be added to maintain compatibility when necessary.
+- **Character Encoding** — is a mapping between characters and their binary representations (sequence of bits), so that text can be stored, transmitted, and processed by computers.

 ## Core Mechanics